JetBrains/intellij-community/plugins/java-decompiler/engine/readme.txt

-uto (1): consider nameless types as java.lang.Object (workaround to a compiler architecture flaw) udv (1): reconstruct variable names from debug information, if present rer (1): remove empty exception ranges fdi (1): deinline finally structures asc (0): allow only ASCII characters in string literals.
-All other characters will be encoded using Unicode escapes (JLS 3.3).
-Default encoding is UTF8.
-mpm (0): maximum allowed processing time per decompiled method, in seconds.
-0 means no upper limit. ren (0): rename ambiguous (resp. obfuscated) classes and class elements urc    : full name of user-supplied class implementing IIdentifierRenamer.
-It is used to determine which
+uto (1): consider nameless types as java.lang.Object (workaround to a compiler architecture flaw) udv (1): reconstruct variable names from debug information, if present rer (1): remove empty exception ranges fdi (1): de-inline finally structures mpm (0): maximum allowed processing time per decompiled method, in seconds.
+0 means no upper limit ren (0): rename ambiguous (resp. obfuscated) classes and class elements urc    : full name of user-supplied class implementing IIdentifierRenamer.
+It is used to determine which class identifiers
-         class identifiers should be renamed and provides new identifier names.
-For more information
-         s. section 5
-inn (1): check for IntelliJ IDEA-specific @NotNull annotation and remove inserted code if found lac (0): decompile lambda expressions to anonymous classes nls (0): define new line character to be used for output.
+         should be renamed and provides new identifier names.
+For more information see section 5 inn (1): check for IntelliJ IDEA-specific @NotNull annotation and remove inserted code if found lac (0): decompile lambda expressions to anonymous classes nls (0): define new line character to be used for output.
 0 - '\r\n' (Windows), 1 - '\n' (Linux) ind    : indentation string (default is "   " (3 spaces))

 The default logging level is INFO.
-This value can be overwritten by setting the option 'log' as follows:

-log (INFO): possible values TRACE, INFO, WARN, ERROR
+This value can be overwritten by setting the option 'log' as follows: log (INFO): possible values TRACE, INFO, WARN, ERROR

 5. Renaming identifiers